slothsoft/sprint-simulation/README.md

 **So why does that not work for us?**

 Because Charles is not the perfect guesser this simulation made him.
-In fact, after estimating two tasks with Angie and Bert he is very good in guessing the same numbers as them - even if he takes a lot more time.
+In fact, after estimating a couple of sprints with Angie and Bert he is very good in guessing the same numbers as them - even if he takes a lot more time.
 Since you do not compare estimations at the end of the sprint (and there is no way you could do that realistically), his behavior has no consequences.

 Charles acts like this: